Synoptic Discussion - June 2014

 - Description: The NAO teleconnection pattern relates upper-level circulation over the North Atlantic Ocean to circulation features over the Northern Hemisphere mid-latitudes.

-- Status: The daily NAO index was negative to near zero for most of the month, ending October slightly positive, and averaging negative for the month.
+- Status: The daily NAO index was generally zero to slightly negative, averaging negative for the month.

 - The West Pacific (WP) pattern

 - Description: The WP teleconnection pattern is a primary mode of low-frequency variability over the North Pacific and reflects zonal and meridional variations in the location and intensity of the (East Asian) jet stream in the western Pacific.